Ashmin-Bhujel/ubuntu-setup/README.md

 - VS Code

-  - Download and install the `.deb` setup file
+  - Download and install the `.deb` setup file from the official website
   - Login to GitHub account and setup VS Code

 - Tmux